-To aid the visually impaired, transparent obstacles on or along the main routes used by passengers, consisting of glass doors or transparent walls, must be marked with a solid band. measuring 150mm, at a height of 1500mm.
+To aid the visually impaired, transparent obstacles on or along the main routes used by passengers, consisting of glass doors or transparent walls, must be marked with a solid band, measuring 150mm, at a height of 1500mm.
 The solid bar must contrast with the background visible through the panel.

-Using a band similar to the one below is a good way of reinforcing the ScotRail brand.
+Using a band similar to the one at the top of this page is a good way of reinforcing the ScotRail brand.
 It's created by placing the 'vignetted dots' graphic (as a 70% tint of ScotRail blue) on a solid ScotRail blue background.